 Body Confidence Through Understanding

 Her food for thought is all about a movement known as the body confidence or body positivity movement.
 I really prefer confidence because the energy of that simply feels less judgemental.
 I am vibing to her message because I feel what I do is so similar.
 I want to empower people to be body confident by being conscious of what their body is telling them.
 This can start with your poo, getting to understand the clues that it gives you about the state of your health.
-(If you haven’t downloaded the 50 Shades of Poo yet this is a great place to start) And later we will delve deeper and deeper so that you have a vast understanding and love for yourself that allows you to own your throne, as I say.
+And later we will delve deeper and deeper so that you have a vast understanding and love for yourself that allows you to own your throne, as I say.